vinayaksodar/smartbot/README.md

 SmartBot
-This bot has the ability of giving information to a user about the image sent to it.
-Suppose a user having a smartphone is stranded somewhere and wants to know what he/she is looking at , our bot comes to the rescue.
-Our bot gives information about the information sent to it.
+This is a simple bot which is capable of some level of convesation using artificial intelligence and machine learning(implemented using luis.ai).It is also linked to a computer vision api which enables it to process images and recognise what is in them.
 It can also make notes and delete notes as and when needed.

 Software Used to make the bot:
 Visual Studio